Pennington, Hampshire: Geology

 The bedrock under Pennington is sedimentary and is part of the Headon and Osborne Beds.
 It is made of clay, silt and sand.
 It was formed approximately 37 to 40 million years ago in the Palaeogene Period when the local environment was dominated by swamps, estuaries and deltas.

 River terrace deposits of sand and gravel were formed up to 3 million years ago in the Quaternary Period when the local environment previously dominated by rivers.
 Where Avon Water and Yaldhurst stream have flooded, fine silt and clay has deposited in the vicinity of the river banks forming floodplain alluvium.

 Pennington sits on a broadly flat plateau with shallow inclined gullies which are the natural water courses draining to Avon Water to the west and Yaldhurst stream to the east.
-St Marks Church is approximately 24m above sea level, whilst Gordleton Business Park is approximately 28m above sea level.
+St Mark's Church is approximately 24m above sea level, whilst Gordleton Business Park is approximately 28m above sea level.